Afroman: Raid on Ohio home

-Afroman, who was in Chicago when his neighbors informed him of the raid, posted about the experience on social media, and criticized the officers for raiding his home and causing damage to his property.
-He posted about a previous burglary on his home where he was threatened with arrest by the sheriff's department if he kept checking about the progress of the case.
+Foreman posted about the experience on social media and criticized the officers for the raid and for damaging his property.
+He posted about a previous burglary on his home after which the sheriff's department threatened him with arrest if he kept checking about the progress of the case.
 He was told they did not have time to provide him with an update.
-The search of Afroman's home damaged his door, external gate, and security system wiring which cost over $20,000 to repair.
-During the raid officers also seized over $5,000 of cash from his home.
-The money was returned to him, however $400 was missing.